 Once prepared, Paddle’s product analysts use this information to conclude outcomes from split tests, produce new rules, and develop new hypotheses for testing.

 Even if a conclusion on an A/B test is reached with a high degree of confidence, we must always maintain a small portion of payment attempts to the losing variant as a control group.
-This is because Paddle’s payment partners actively develop their own integrations and risk rules over time.
+This is because our payment partners actively develop their own integrations and risk rules over time.
 As we continually test, we are able to identify when we might want to reconsider our own rules.

 Challenges with multiple payment destinations